vmware-archive/postfacto/README.md

 * gulp
 * chromedriver

-You can use the Postfacto [docker image](https://hub.docker.com/r/postfacto/postfacto/) for development.
+To avoid having to install and manage these dependencies you can use the Postfacto [docker image](https://hub.docker.com/r/postfacto/postfacto/) for development.

 ### Installing library dependencies

-You can install library dependencies (gems and npm packages) for the `web`, `api` and `e2e` codebases by running:
+Before development you'll need to install library dependencies (gems and npm packages) for the `web`, `api` and `e2e` codebases by running:

 ```bash
 ./deps.sh